thaiscs/museum-app/README.md

 # Museum App

-Starter kit with day 1 & 2 finished
+Starter kit with step 1 & 2 finished

 ## How to use